Methodology

 • Years to Maturity: 2.25 years

-This simplified running yield does not model coupon reinvestment, accrued interest, or actual settlement dates.
-It is intended only as an indicative metric for quick comparisons.
+This estimate does not model coupon reinvestment, accrued interest, or exact settlement conventions.
+It remains an indicative metric for quick comparisons.

 Limitations & Assumptions